sujinsjlee/Cloud/docs/Kubernetes/section7.md

   ```

-- To set the same context at the container level, then move the whole section under container section.
+- To set the same context at the **container level**, then move the whole section under container section.

   ```yaml
   apiVersion: v1